Hardness of Segment Cover, Contiguous SAT and Visibility with Uncertain Obstacles: Reduction

+\paragraph{Convention}We make the following convention that by a \emph{literal} of a SAT instance we mean an appearance of $x$ or $\neg x$ for some variable $x$ in $\phi$.
+Therefore, a literal is uniquely determined by determining its clause and a number.
+In addition, if an interval is the union of sub-intervals such that the sub-intervals share only endpoints with each other and are otherwise disjoint, by abuse of notation and for simplicity, we say that the interval is a \emph{disjoint union} of the sub-intervals.

+\paragraph*{} We begin by observing the following. \begin{lemma} The problems segment cover and contiguous SAT are equivalent with linear-time reductions. \end{lemma}

+\begin{proof} Given an instant of segment cover construct an instance of contiguous SAT as follows.
+Partition the interval $I$ using the endpoints of all of the given segments into subintervals $J_i$.
+The $J_i$ are closed sub-intervals that only share (one or two) endpoints with the neighboring sub-intervals and otherwise are disjoint.
+For each sub-interval $J_i$ we define a clause $C_i$.
+For any uncertain segment $s_j=\{ l_j, r_j \}$ define a variable $x_j$.
+For all $i$ and $j$, add the literal $x_j$ to the $C_i$ if $J_i$ is covered by $l_j$ and add the literal $\neg x_j$ to the $C_i$ if $J_i$ is covered by $r_j$.
+Order the $C_i$ using the left-to-right ordering of the sub-intervals $J_i$.
+This defines an instance of contiguous SAT.
+See Figure \ref{fig:lemma}.

+If the contiguous SAT instance we constructed is satisfiable then we choose for $s_j$, the segment $l_j$ if $x_j=1$ and $r_j$ if $x_j=0$.
+These choices cover all of $I$.
+If the segment cover is satisfiable then the contiguous SAT instance is satisfiable.
+Therefore segment cover reduces to contiguous SAT.

+Similarly given an instance of contiguous SAT with $m$ clauses one can construct an instance of segment cover by i) partitioning the segment $I$ into $m$ sub-intervals $J_i=[(i-1)/m,i/m]$, $i=1, \cdots,m$, and associating $J_i$ to $C_i$ and ii) defining a segment $s_j$ for the variable $x_j$ and defining $l_j$ and $r_j$ by concatenating the sub-intervals corresponding to clauses in which $x_j$ or $\neg x_j$ appear.
+We omit the details. \end{proof}

-It is easy to see that the problem SEGMENT COVER is in NP.
-We reduce the NP-complete problem 3-SAT to it.
-When an interval is a union of sub-intervals such that the sub-intervals share at most endpoints with each other, by abuse of notation and for simplicity, we say that the interval is a disjoint union of the sub-intervals.
-Let $\phi$ be the given 3-SAT formula and assume it has $s$ clauses, $C_1, \ldots, C_s$.
-We first divide the interval $I$ into $s$ disjoint intervals $B_j = [(j-1)/s, j/s]$, $j=1, \ldots,s$.
-The $B_j$ are in one-one correspondence with the clauses so that the intervals.
-In the sequel, we refer to the clauses sometimes by the name of the intervals $B_j$.
+We now start our reduction of 3SAT to segment cover.
+More over we assume that clauses contain exactly three literals.
+Let $\phi$ be the given 3SAT formula with $s$ clauses, $C_1, \ldots, C_s$.
+For simplicity of presentation assume each variable appears at least once as a positive literal and at least once as a negative literal in $\phi$.
+We first divide the interval $I$ into $s$ disjoint sub-intervals $B_j = [(j-1)/s, j/s]$, $j=1, \ldots,s$.
+Next, we define an arbitrary one-one correspondence between the clauses and the intervals $B_j$.
+For simplicity we take $B_j$ to be the sub-interval corresponding to $C_j$.